François Lonseny Fall: Career in diplomacy

-Fall was appointed as Prime Minister on February 23, 2004.
-After only two months, Fall resigned as Prime Minister on April 30, saying that President Lansana Conté would not let him attempt to fix the economy.
-He was not replaced as Prime Minister until December 2004, and until July 2004 there was some dispute as to whether he had actually left office formally.
+Fall was appointed prime minister on February 23, 2004.
+After only two months, Fall resigned as prime minister on April 30, saying that President Lansana Conté would not let him attempt to fix the economy.
+He was not replaced as prime minister until December 2004, and until July 2004 there was some dispute as to whether he had actually left office formally.